dthung99/Applied_Medical_Robotics_MSc_course/README.md

 # Applied Medical Robotics Project

 This is my project for the 'Applied Medical Robotics' module of my MSc at King's College London.
 The course offers us a wide range of skills including CAD, electronic assembly, microcontroller programming, serial communication, and robotic theory.
 I create this repository long after the project finished.
-The codes are badly commented as they are among my first programming project.
+The codes are badly commented as they are one of my first programming projects.

 # Aim and Objectives: